 Things to see in Vietnam

-Trekking is one of the best ways to see Vietnam with many good base points to stay and explore the area around you.
+Trekking is one of the best ways to see this stunning land with many good base points to stay and explore the area around you.
 Here are our favourites to sights to consider:

 Sapa – Situated in the Vietnamese highlands offering stunning scenery and many trekking options to consider.
 A couple of nights stay is a must when visiting Vietnam.

-Hoi An is one of those pretty seaside resorts packed with history and charm, a trading port for many years for Vietnam, connecting Europe and Asia.
+Hoi An is one of those pretty seaside resorts packed with history and charm, a trading port for many years connecting Europe and Asia.

 Chi Chi Tunnels which is a war museum of the Viet tunnels used by the Viet Cong-era soldiers.
 We doubt you will walk them all as there are over 120kms of tunnels built since 1948.